sliaskonis/ECE180-High-Performance-Computing/README.md

 1. **Assignment 1: Code optimizations on Sobel filter**
     - Implement code optimization techniques to enhance the performance of the Sobel filter, focusing on methods like: loop interchange, loop unrolling, function inlining, etc.
-    - Use compiler optimizations to further improve the code performance (e.g register allocation, restrict pointer declarations)
+    - Use compiler optimizations to further improve the code performance (e.g register allocation, restrict pointer declarations).
-    - Code profiling and analysis
+    - Code profiling and analysis.

 2. **Assignment 2: Parallelizing KMeans clustering using OpenMP**
     - Identifying the parallelizable sections of the algorithm and implementing them using OpenMP.
     - Applying optimizations to enhance the parallelized algorithm, such as minimizing critical or atomic sections of the code and utilizing reduction techniques.
-    - Using AVX/SSE instructions to boost performance in areas where parallelization is not effective.
+    - Using AVX/SSE instructions (manual vectorization) to boost performance in areas where parallelization is not effective.

 3. **Assignment 3: Introduction to CUDA: Convolutions**
     - Implemented a 2D convolution filter by decomposing it into row-wise and column-wise operations, applying these separately to an image.